nest/nest-simulator/doc/guides/guide_structurally_spatial_networks.rst

    rectangle centered on the node at :math:`(4,5)`.

 In this example, layer ``l`` is both source and target layer.
-For each node in the layer we choose targets according to the rectangular mask centered about each source node.
+For each node in the NodeCollection we choose targets according to the rectangular mask centered about each source node.
 Since the connection probability is 1.0, we connect to all nodes within the mask.
-Note the effect of normal and periodic boundary conditions on the connections created for different nodes in the layer, as illustrated in :numref:`fig_conn1`.
+Note the effect of normal and periodic boundary conditions on the connections created for different nodes in the NodeCollection, as illustrated in :numref:`fig_conn1`.

 .. _sec:mapping: